Skip to content

 Background

 Since then, an entire network of Rape Crisis centres has been established by passionate groups of women around the country.
-Today, Rape Crisis England & Wales (RCEW), the national organisation representing this network, has 39 member organisations in England and Wales.
-We recently refreshed our organisational strategy to firmly commit to working in partnership with our member organisations to end sexual violence and abuse.
+Today, Rape Crisis England & Wales (RCEW), the national organisation representing this network, has 38 member organisations in England and Wales.

-RCEW is a proudly feminist organisation with a specialism in working to support women and girls.
-We believe that sexual violence is a cause and consequence of women's unequal status in a patriarchal society.
-Women are much more likely to experience sexual violence.
-By working to feminist principles, RCEW recognises the imbalance of power relations between men and women within society, and works to promote substantive equality.
+RCEW is a proudly feminist organisation that specialises in working to support women and girls.
+Women and girls are much more likely to experience sexual violence, and we believe this is a cause and consequence of their unequal status in a patriarchal society.
+Working to feminist principles, we recognise the imbalance of power relations between men and women within society, and work to promote substantive equality.

 RCEW is an autonomous organisation and a registered charity, and its legal structure is that of an association.
-Our member organisations are Rape Crisis centres that have completed membership agreements and been assessed under our National Service Standards.
-They are all independent charities and all work with women and girls to offer specialist sexual violence support services.
+Our member organisations are Rape Crisis centres which have completed membership agreements and which have been assessed under our National Service Standards.
+They are all independent charities and work with women and girls to offer specialist sexual violence support services.

 Where we currently stand on women-only services